-A visit in one of the deep drifts of a mine is a special holiday experience for kids.
+A visit in one of the deep drifts of a South Tyrolean mine is a special holiday experience for families with kids.

-Another place that provides an insight into the lives of miners is the Mine of Villandro at the Fundres Mountains in the Valle Isarco.
-A visit of the Elisabeth tunnel can be combined with a pleasant walk.
+Another place that provides an insight into the lives of miners is the Villandro Mine in the Fundres Mountains in the Valle Isarco valley.
+A visit of the St. Elizabeth Gallery can be combined with a pleasant walk with the whole family.